-Hi, I’m celebrating – today is the first day I’ve not woken up with a migraine for too long.
-When I get a fairly good day I smile and give thanks – harder to do on the other days, more like clinging on by my fingertips.
+Hi, I’m celebrating.
+Because today is the first day I’ve woken up without a migraine for too long.
+So when I get a fairly good day I smile and give thanks, harder to do on the other days, more like clinging on by my fingertips.
 AND I made the easiest tart ever!
-This Blackberry Nectarine Tart is made with shop bought, all butter, puff pastry, a tub of blackberries (mine were frozen) and a punnet of nectarines – you could easily use peaches instead.
+This Blackberry Nectarine Tart is made with shop bought, all butter, puff pastry, a tub of blackberries (mine were frozen) and a punnet of nectarines.
+Alternatively you could easily use peaches.

-If you think roasting vegetables intensifies their flavour, then imagine what 30 minutes in a hot oven does to the fruit in this tart?
+So if you imagine roasting vegetables intensifies their flavour, then think what 30 minutes in a hot oven does to the fruit in this tart.
 Even with the addition of a sprinkle of vanilla sugar the intense fruit flavours in this Blackberry Nectarine Tart are a delight on the taste buds.
-Yet this is not a sweet tart.
+While this is not a sweet tart.
 For me it’s a perfect balance of fruity flavour and flaky, buttery pastry.

 I really can’t emphasise how easy this tart is to make.
 Since the pastry and blackberries were in the freezer, the nectarines, ridiculously cheap and in season, ripening at an increasingly rapid pace, needed using.
-Given how well this tart turned out I would happily make this during the colder months using, shock, horror – tinned peaches!
+Also, given how well this tart turned out I would happily make this during the colder months using, shock, horror, tinned peaches!
 Yup I would, with custard poured over.
 I am shameless!!!

 I hope I’ve convinced you to give this tart a try?
-As they say “The proof of the pudding, is in the eating!”
+Because as they say “The proof of the pudding, is in the eating!”

 Recipe : Blackberry Nectarine Tart Serves 6

 375g/13oz All Butter Puff Pastry – defrosted, if frozen

 300g/11oz Blackberries – if frozen don’t defrost – I buy frozen punnets from Waitrose